-This degree will provide a special emphasis on integrating Scripture and biblical theology with pastoral leadership, worship, evangelism and discipleship, a deeper understanding of the church, and spiritual formation.
-Class work in each of the specific courses will include the opportunity to design assignments around some ministry need or theme each student will choose.
+This degree provides a special emphasis on integrating Scripture and biblical theology with pastoral leadership, worship, evangelism and discipleship, a deeper understanding of the church, and spiritual formation.
+Class work in each of the specific courses includes the opportunity to design assignments around a ministry need or theme of the student's choosing.